 Information on the Trust's Trustees and Officers appears above including information on the business activities of Trustees during the past five years.
 In addition to personal qualities, such as integrity, the role of an effective Trustee inherently requires the ability to comprehend, discuss and critically analyze materials and issues presented in exercising judgments and reaching informed conclusions relevant to his duties and fiduciary obligations.
 The Board believes that the specific background of each Trustee evidences such ability and is appropriate to his serving on the Board.
 As indicated, Dr. Dorn holds an academic position in the area of finance.
-Dr. Pagano holds an academic position in the area of finance.
-Dr. Gray is the Founder and Executive Managing Member of the Adviser and Empirical Finance, LLC d/b/a Alpha Architect.
+Dr. Pagano holds an academic position in the area of finance, LLC d/b/a Alpha Architect.
 Mr. Oguh is a financial technology entrepreneur, business executive and former mutual fund / ETF analyst.